ForeverPhoenix21/Real-Time-Bus-Tracker/README.md

 ***

 **<p> Future updates: </p>**
-- Add pins with discriptions to historical landmarks
+- Add a real time tracker that updates each bus's occupational status, direction traveled, and more.
-- Add pins to my favorite bars and breweries
+- Add subway routes
-- Create buttons for different routes
+- Create buttons for different active bus and subway routes.
-- Create a line trail of the route performed
+- Create different real time trackers for other states.
+NYC, Denver, and San Fransico.

 ## Support: